Boost Cyber Resilience with IT Security Assessments and ITSM Processes

 Integrating Security Assessments with ITSM Process Maturity Assessments

-As this article mentions, enhancing cyber resilience hinges on the practical implementation and oversight of ITSM processes.
+As this article mentions, enhancing cyber resilience hinges on the practical implementation and oversight of ITSM processes and regular cybersecurity and risk assessments.

 By incorporating an ITSM process evaluation into your IT Security assessment, you can gain more detailed insights into which service management practices or processes require enhancement.